tko-combinator/BitaxeTwinAirLiftFrame/README.md

 ## Overview
-This case is designed based on the Bitaxe Supra (601) and is expected to be compatible with most single-ASIC Bitaxe models currently available as of 2024.
+This case is designed based on the Bitaxe Supra (601) and should work with most single-ASIC Bitaxe models available as of 2024.
-A unique feature of this design is that it allows two Bitaxe units to be mounted in an inverted orientation.
+The main feature of this case is that it allows two Bitaxe units to be mounted upside-down from each other.
-This layout prevents fan interference and makes it easier to connect and disconnect cables from both sides.
+This helps prevent fan interference and makes it easier to plug and unplug connectors from both sides.
-One of the displays will be upside down, but this can be easily adjusted using the Bitaxe WebUI (AxeOS) to flip the display orientation.
+One display will end up upside down, but you can easily flip it using the Bitaxe WebUI (AxeOS).
-Since there is a distance between the terminals of the board and the edge of the case, we recommend using a relatively long, straight USB-C or DC power connector.
-However, with some effort, you can use an L-shaped or shorter connector to make the connection points less visible.
+There’s a bit of distance between the board terminals and the edge of the case, so we recommend using long, straight USB-C and DC power connectors.
+That said, with a little effort, you can also use L-shaped or shorter connectors to keep things looking clean.
-I’ve added a list of confirmed compatible models based on our post-release tests.

 ## Confirmed Models
+These are the models I have purchased and tested for compatibility.
-Due to manufacturing tolerances in the circuit board or errors and distortions during 3D printing, slight adjustments may be required.
+Due to manufacturing tolerances in the circuit board or potential errors and warping during 3D printing, some adjustments may be necessary.
 * Bitaxe Supra(402)
 * Bitaxe Ultra(205)
 * Bitaxe Gamma(601)